 Step 3: Excel displays a confirmation notification saying it has saved the PDF.
 Open the PDF the follow Step 3 of Method 1 to print the PDF.

-You can simply modify the macro if you want to direct print the PDF file.
-By switching the OpenAfterPublish option from False to True, you can direct print any worksheet content’s PDF file.
+You can modify the macro if you want to direct print the PDF file by switching the OpenAfterPublish option from False to True.

 Related Articles